 - Use only a small amount of mouse bait to ensure the mouse triggers the trap.
 Note that if you use sticky mouse traps, you do not need to use additional bait, since they are one type of pre-baited mouse trap.

 - Set traps close to walls and if possible in concealed areas such as in the back corners of cabinets and pantries, under appliances and other areas you see signs of mice.

-While it's important to know how to get rid of mice, it's also important keep mice out in the future.
+While it's important to know how to get rid of mice, it's also important to keep mice out for the future.
 Indoors and out, there are a number of preventative steps you can take to make your home less hospitable to mice and decrease the chance they'll return.

 Perform upkeep to make outdoor areas less inviting.